o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-json-file-nodes.md

 ---
-description: ' Learn how to work with &cloud; JSON files in the &cloud; Resource Manager in &ALYlong;. '
+description: ' Learn how to work with Cloud Canvas JSON files in the Cloud Canvas Resource Manager in Amazon Lumberyard. '
 title: Working with JSON Files
 ---
 # Working with JSON Files {#cloud-canvas-ui-rm-json-file-nodes}